PRP Alliance

 • We reached the second milestone, diagnosis, only to discover a lack of PRP savviness among healthcare professionals.
 For too many of us, we were only told how to spell pityriasis rubra pilaris and then referred to Dr. Google and Dr. Yahoo.

-• Once we digested the “official” diagnosis, our focus shifted to treatment where we learned: “What works for one doesn’t work for all.”
+• Once we digested the “official” diagnosis, our focus shifted to treatment where we quickly learned: “What works for one doesn’t work for all.”
 Arrrgh!

 • And then there is the endgame.
 While most of us set our sights on remission, others looked “down the road” to a more distant outcome: long-term management.